-- Where prohibited by law - Certificates issued under the NAESB WEQ PKI shall never be used for performing any of the following functions: - Any transaction or data transfer that may result in imprisonment if compromised or falsified. - Any transaction or data transfer deemed illegal under federal law.
+- For any application or mechanism where issues with the certificate could cause a safety risk (e.g. human or environmental risk) - Where prohibited by law - Certificates issued under the NAESB WEQ PKI shall never be used for performing any of the following functions:

+- Any transaction or data transfer that may result in imprisonment if compromised or falsified. - \circ $\;$ Any transaction or data transfer deemed illegal under federal law.